njmurray95/utils/tools/git/README.md

 ## Files

+* `~/.gitconfig`: Global config file for all git projects
-* `.git/`: Folder for git metadata
+* `.git/`: Per-project folder for git metadata
-* `.gitignore`: A list of string patterns of filenames that git will ignore (i.e., not track changes to)
+* `.gitignore`: per-project list of string patterns of filenames that git will ignore (i.e., not track changes to)

 ## Notes